eclipse-chariott/chariott/intent_brokering/tools/charc.md

     charc show (req|request|rsp|response)

-Shows the last gRPC request (`req`) sent or response (`rsp`) received by the last sub-command that communicated with the intent broker.
+Shows the last gRPC request (`req`) sent or response (`rsp`) received by the last sub-command that communicated with the Intent Broker.

 ### `end`